-My great-great-great grandfather, Donald Cameron, was born in the Perthshire town of Little Dunkeld in about 1811 - when King George III was in his fifty-first year of rule.
-His father, John Cameron was a farmer, and his mother was Ann, a McDonald by birth.
+My great-great-great grandfather, Donald Cameron, was born in the Perthshire town of Little Dunkeld in about 1811, when King George III was in his fifty-first year of rule.
+His father was reported to be one John Cameron, a farmer, and his mother Ann McDonald - but the accuracy of these names is not certain.

 For such a small place, Clunie has a fascinating history.
 A place of political and administrative importance at the time of the Pictish King Kenneth McAlpine, it also claimed the legend that Alexander the First's Queen Sybilla died and was buried there, as well as it being a resting place for the rampaging Edward the First.
 Were victims of the medieval Black Death entombed in stone on Castle Hill?
 Certainly a band of robbers once hid out on the man-made crannog in the loch, using it as a base from which to rob churchmen carrying money from Alyth to Dunkeld.